uriborrajo/HETGEN1000/README.md

 ```

 ### 4.3 ASTRAL
+Finally, to infer the coalescent trees, we will utilize ASTRAL, implemented in Java.

+To initiate the process, we first need to employ IQ-TREE to generate a tree for each gene (UCE):
 ```
 iqtree2 -S mafft-nexus-internal-trimmed-gblocks1-clean-50p/ --prefix loci -T AUTO --seqtype DNA -m GTR+FO*H4 -B 1500
 ```
+Subsequently, we will execute the following command to obtain the final tree from ASTRAL:
 ```
 java -jar /home/intern/Desktop/apps/ASTRAL/astral.5.7.8.jar -i *.treefile -o astral_sptree.treefile
 ```
+This command assumes that the output files from IQ-TREE, with the .treefile extension, are located in the same directory from which the ASTRAL command is executed.
+Be sure to adjust the path according to the actual location of your IQ-TREE output files.

 ## 5. REFERENCES